luiscarlosgph/grabcut/README.md

 Install with pip
 ----------------
+If you already compiled and installed this repo from source, do not install it again with pip.

 The pip package contains the binary grabcut library, which depends on OpenCV 4.5.
 It is likely that your Linux distribution comes with a different version of OpenCV, but you can install this version following:
 ```bash
 # Install OpenCV dependencies